luispedro/metarabbit/draft-predatory.rst

 committee as a real conference (except for a hyphen or some other minor thing;
 the committee is still fake, though).

-This is the publishers preying on trusting authors story.
-This is, by far, the **minority**.
+These are publishers preying on trusting authors.
+This is, by far, the **minority** of predatory publishers.

 2. The low quality (or perhaps no quality) journals.
 This is what most of Beall's list is actually about.